Student Charter 2024/25

 Students commit to:

-• Actively engage with their allocated Personal Tutor and attend arranged appointments.
+• Actively engage with their allocated Personal Academic Tutor and attend arranged sessions.

-• Abide by all University regulations, policies, and procedures, and follow the principles set out in the Student Code of Conduct.
+• Behave in accordance with all University policies and procedures and follow the principles set out in the Student Code of Conduct.

 • Be responsible in disclosing and reporting allegations of sexual misconduct and abuse.

-• Acknowledge when circumstances impact upon their health and wellbeing and seek support and assistance from the appropriate support service.
+• Acknowledge when circumstances impact upon their health and wellbeing and be responsible for proactively seeking timely support from the appropriate support service.

 Communication